jbcodeforce/jbcodeforce.github.io/docs/techno/ads.md

 # Automation Decision Service

 Automation Decision Services provides decision modeling capabilities that help business experts capture and automate repeatable decisions.
-Automation Decision Services comes with two main components: a designer and a runtime that can be installed separately.
+Automation Decision Services comes with two main components that can be installed separately:

-Components:

-* Decision Designer to develop decision model.
+* **Decision Designer** to develop decision model.
 It is connected to Github to manage decision artifacts.
 It is used to build and deploy the decision runtime.
-* Decision Service: runtime
+* **Decision Service**: runtime to get ruleset and executes rule engine

 ![](./images/ads.png)

+The decision model may include call to a predictive scoring done with ML model.

 ## Decision model

 Decision model diagrams are composed of a set of nodes that are used as building blocks to represent decisions in a graphical way:

 * Decision nodes represent the end decision, that is the decision that you want to automate, and the subdecisions that the end decision depends on.
-* Data nodes represent the data that is needed to make a decision.
+* Data nodes represent the data definition that is needed to make a decision.
 * Function nodes encapsulate computations from other decision models.
 * Prediction nodes encapsulate predictions that you can call directly from your decision model.